What is the difference between the Super Stars and Shining Stars programs?

 Do I have to pay in full now?

-No. You may choose to pay the full registration amount when you register, or opt to pay the balance over four monthly payments.
-A non-refundable $25 registration fee is required to hold your spot, which will be applied to your full balance.
+No. You must pay the $25 registration amount when you register to hold your spot, which will be applied to your full balance.
 Scholarships are also available.
 No one is turned away for lack of funds.

 How do you determine the cost of programs?